reactjs/react.dev/beta/src/content/blog/2023/03/16/introducing-react-dev.md

 ## Learn React step by step {/*learn-react-step-by-step*/}

+We'd like everyone in the world to have an equal opportunity to learn React for free on their own.

-The rest of the Learn section is organized like a self-paced course split into chapters.
+This is why the Learn section is organized like a self-paced course split into chapters.
 The first two chapters describe the fundamentals of React.
 If you're new to React, or want to refresh it in your memory, start here:

 - **[Describing the UI](/learn/describing-the-ui)** teaches how to display information with components.
 - **[Adding Interactivity](/learn/adding-interactivity)** teaches how to update the screen in response to user input.